kbalog/web-programming/exercises/ajax/README.md

 ## Exercise #2: Inventory

 Assume that there is an inventory database where each item has a 3-digit unique identifier (e.g., `021`, `987`, etc.).
-For know, this data is stored as an associative array in the php file.
+For know, this data is stored as a dictionary in `app.py`.

   - Complete the `invertory()` method in `app.py` such that an inventory item can be looked up based on its 3-digit identifier.
 Return the inventory record as a JSON object.
 For example `inventory?item_id=123` should return